Top

 Veterans placed on the Temporary Disability Retirement List

 Eligibility depends on separation status and timing.
-Certain Reserve and Guard members qualify under more limited conditions.
+Some Reserve and National Guard members qualify only under limited circumstances, making eligibility verification an important first step.

 Converting SGLI to VGLI

 VGLI coverage is not automatic.
-Veterans must affirmatively apply within a specific period after separation.
+Veterans must affirmatively apply within a strict federal conversion period after separation from service.

 Key conversion rules include: